In an Ocean of Stars

 Percy had proven himself to be the best among the best through all the struggles he had overcome in his difficult life.
 The sea god was terrified of losing him to this so-called treaty, which was why he was behaving so defensively all of a sudden.

 "Do not delude yourself into thinking that I need any proof to see this through brother, but if you are so intent on proving otherwise, then, by all means, go ahead, swear an oath, swear it on the Styx that Percy Jackson isn't your favorite son!"
 Hera challenged.

 "I thought so, what did you think brother?
 Did you really expect to get out of this so easily?
-Your crimes are beyond severe snd your punishment must be harsh too."
-Hera spat angrily, she hated it when her husband and Poseidon acted like they were so much better than everyone else and like the normal rules did not apply to them, she had become fed up with their massively inflated egos and this was why she was so hell-bent on putting them in their place...
+Your crimes are beyond severe and your punishment must match it."
+Hera spat angrily, she hated it when her husband and Poseidon acted like they were so much better than everyone else and like the normal rules did not apply to them, she had become fed up with their massively inflated egos and this was why she was so hell-bent on putting them in their places...

 "But he is innocent!
 Punish me, not him!
 Please Hera, I beg of you... these are my crimes!
 He doesn't deserve this punishment"

 "This is your punishment Poseidon... you brought this upon him."
 The goddess said in an unforgiving tone.

 "But you said it has to be an OLYMPIAN!
 He isn't even a god, sister!
 Leave him out of this – hasn't he lost enough already?"
 Poseidon pleaded desperately, such was his love for his sons that he was even ready to abandon his pride and beg like a mere mortal to save Percy.